justinribeiro/blog-pwa/hugo/content/chronicle/2024-10-17-paper-accepted-at-icis2024.md

  - icis
 ---

-> Update (04-Nov-2024): Paper is now available on the [ICIS 2024 Proceedings](https://aisel.aisnet.org/icis2024/isdesign/isdesign/13/) page.
+> Update (04-Nov-2024): Paper is now available on AIS's [ICIS 2024 Proceedings](https://aisel.aisnet.org/icis2024/isdesign/isdesign/13/).

-> Note: the [conference schedule](https://icis2024.aisconferences.org/complete-short-panels-and-pdw-schedule/) has just been released, and I'm speaking on December 18th for those attending.
+> Update (31-Oct-2024): the [conference schedule](https://icis2024.aisconferences.org/complete-short-panels-and-pdw-schedule/) has just been released, and I'm speaking on December 18th for those attending.

 When I started this particular research project back in early 2022, you obviously have notions about how you think it might turn out.
 But now, after many rewrites during my doctoral studies and much methodological rigor, it’s still quite amazing to say that my paper accepted at the International Conference on Information Systems (ICIS) 2024 in Thailand this December.